spypaul/Shao-Peng-Yang/README.md

 * The timming and the CPU load are the main focus of the project

 ## [Basic Alarm System in C](https://github.com/spypaul/Basic-Alarm-System-in-C)
+* Focus on creating cooperative kernel and the usage of interrupt for PIT(programmable interval timer), DAC(Digital to Analog
+  converter), keypad, and LCD
+* The period of the time slice is 10ms
+* The PIT handler is used to send the sine wave samples to the DAC

 ## [Secure System in C](https://github.com/spypaul/Secure-System-in-C)
+* Use the k65 tower board to create a secure system that integrated different sensor inputs and output devices such as LCD display and LEDs
+* This system consists of real-time programming and the application of the co-operative kernel by using the function,
+  SystickWaitEvent(), to create a task scheduler
+* When designing the program, the CPU load is the main concern for the system.
+Unnecessary action from the code will result in wasting CPU load which is avoided by the designer
+* For more details, pleases check the repository